Eichmann in Jerusalem: Radical Evil & The Banality of Evil

 Arendt states that she does not intend to retract the charge that Nazism introduces a radical form of evil into the world—a charge that does not depend on her opinion or her earlier discussions of this matter in the Origins of Totalitarianism—as she noted.
-The truth of this radical evil is well-known, as she explains at great length and amidst many conversational detours thrown at her by her interviewers in her conversations with journalists in the aftermath of the controversy.
-In Eichmann in Jerusalem, she focuses (according to her own testimony in interviews), on a particular dimension or trait of this larger horizon of evil: the careerism and lack of self-reflection of officers in the Nazi hierarchy as a major element of radical evil, perhaps (or perhaps not) exceeding their sadism or bloodlust in the range of scaled damage that proceeds from the system they collectively created and unleashed.
+In Eichmann in Jerusalem, she focuses (according to her own testimony in interviews), on a particular dimension or trait of this larger horizon of evil: the careerism and lack of self-reflection of officers in the Nazi hierarchy as a major element of radical evil, perhaps exceeding their sadism or bloodlust in the range of scaled damage that proceeds from the system they collectively created.

 A comparison of Klaus Barbie and Adolph Eichmann, for example, will reveal who was more notably and obviously a sadist, who was more of a careerist and who was responsible, as an officer and as an administrator, for the larger number of deaths between the two.

-As is made evident by her continuing commentary and journalism during this period, she does not—either explicitly or implicitly—intend to retract the charge of radical evil but to turn the mirror in order to examine whether or not such radical evil is likely to recur under the post-war global order.
+As is proven by her continuing commentary and journalism during this period, she does not—either explicitly or implicitly—intend to retract the charge of radical evil but to reflect in order to examine whether or not such radical evil is likely to recur under the post-war global order.
 She finds that it is likely, but not inevitable.

 Arendt has also been praised for being among the first to point out that intellectuals, such as Eichmann and other leaders of the Einsatzgruppen, were in fact more accepted in the Third Reich despite Nazi Germany's persistent use of anti-intellectual propaganda.
 During a 2013 review of historian Christian Ingrao's book Believe and Destroy, which pointed out that Hitler was more accepting of intellectuals with German ancestry and that at least 80 German intellectuals assisted his "SS War Machine," Los Angeles Review of Books journalist Jan Mieszkowski praised Arendt for being "well aware that there was a place for the thinking man in the Third Reich."
-Several trenchant political commentators and historians of the Trump Era rely heavily on Arendt's conceptions—including the tendencies that she outlines in Eichmann in Jerusalem—to underscore their arguments in a continuuing vocation of resistance to the encroachments of racism and totalitarianism.
-Her many vociferous critics, seen in this light, appear to offer low-hanging fruit to those who would,"unmask[...] human value as a pretentious sham."
-However, as we have seen from this review of the literature, they are not without their challengers and she is not without her defenders.
+Several political commentators and historians of Trump's presidency rely heavily on Arendt's conceptions—including the tendencies that she outlines in Eichmann in Jerusalem—to underscore their arguments in a vocation of resistance to the encroachments of racism and totalitarianism.